Logo

 Joan Clarke later admitted that she suspected Turing's homosexuality for some time, and it was not much of a surprise when he made the admission to her.

-Joan Clarke assisted historians studying war-time code breaking at Bletchley Park.
+Joan Clarke helped historians studying war-time codebreaking at Bletchley Park.

 Joan Clarke established the sequence of the complex series of gold unicorn and heavy groat coins that were in circulation in Scotland during the reigns of James III and James IV.

-On 4 September 1996, Joan Clarke died at her home at 7 Larkfields, Headington Quarry.
+Joan Clarke died at her home at 7 Larkfields, Headington Quarry on 4 September 1996 at age 79.

 Joan Clarke was portrayed by Keira Knightley in the film The Imitation Game, opposite Benedict Cumberbatch as Alan Turing.

-In contrast, an article by BBC journalist Joe Miller stated that Joan Clarke's "story has been immortalised".
+In contrast, an article by BBC journalist Joe Miller said that Joan Clarke's "story has been immortalised".

-In terms of the film itself, director Morten Tyldum has argued that it shows how Joan Clarke succeeded in her field despite working in a time "when intelligence wasn't really appreciated in women".
+Director Morten Tyldum said the film shows how Joan Clarke succeeded in her field despite working in a time "when intelligence wasn't really appreciated in women".